-Cash and Investments
+Cash

 - 1. We recalculated the December 31, 2021 and December 31, 2020 bank reconciliations.
 We found no exceptions. - 2.
-We agreed the January 1, 2020 beginning fund balances recorded in the Fund Status Report to the December 31, 2019 balances in the prior year audited statements.
+We agreed the January 1, 2020 beginning fund balances for each fund type recorded in the Fund Ledger Report to the December 31, 2019 balances in the prior year audited statements.
 We found no exceptions.
-We also agreed the January 1, 2021 beginning fund balances for each fund recorded in the Fund Status Report to the December 31, 2020 balances in the Fund Status Report.
-We found no exceptions. - 3.
-We agreed the 2021 and 2020 bank reconciliation adjusted UAN Balances and Adjusted Bank Balances as of December 31, 2021 and 2020 to the total fund cash balances reported in the Fund Status Reports and the financial statements filed by the Township in the Hinkle System.
+We also agreed the January 1, 2021 beginning fund balances for each fund recorded in the Fund Ledger Report to the December 31, 2020 balances in the Fund Ledger Report.
+We found no exceptions. - We agreed the 2021 and 2020 Bank Reconciliation as of December 31, 2021 and 2020 to the total fund cash balances reported in the Fund Status Report and the financial statements filed by the Township in the Hinkle System.
 The amounts agreed.

-- 4. We observed the year-end bank balances on the financial institution's website.
-The balances agreed.
-We also agreed the observed balances to the amounts appearing in the December 31, 2021 bank reconciliation without exception. - 5.
-We selected the only three reconciling debits (such as outstanding checks) from the December 31, 2021 bank reconciliation: - a.
-We traced each debit to the subsequent January bank statement.
-We found no exceptions. - b.
+- 4. We confirmed the December 31, 2021 bank account balances with the Ohio Pooled Collateral System.
+We found no exceptions.
+We also agreed the confirmed balance to the amounts appearing in the December 31, 2021 bank reconciliation without exception. - 5.
+We selected all reconciling debits (such as outstanding checks) from the December 31, 2021 bank reconciliation: - a.
+We traced three of four reconciling debits to the subsequent January and February bank statements.
+We found one reconciling debit dated from 2007 was still outstanding.
+We found no other exceptions. - b.
 We traced the amounts and dates to the check register, and determined the debits were dated prior to December 31.
-We found no exceptions. - 6.
-We inspected investments held at December 31, 2021 and December 31, 2020 to determine that they: - a.
-Were of a type authorized by Ohio Rev. Code § 135.13, 135.14 or 135.144.
-We found no exceptions - b.
-Mature within the prescribed time limits noted in Ohio Rev. Code § 135.13 or 135.14.
 We found no exceptions.